leonnoel/leonnoel/README.md

 By day, I help people of color unlock high growth careers as software engineers at [Resilient Coders](https://resilientcoders.org)

-By night, I help folks learn web development as Distinguished Faculty at [General Assembly](https://generalassemb.ly/instructors/leon-noel/2051)
+By night, I help folks learn web development as a Distinguished Faculty member at [General Assembly](https://generalassemb.ly/instructors/leon-noel/2051)

 By every other hour, you can find me on [Discord](https://leonnoel.com/discord), [Twitch](https://leonnoel.com/twitch), and [Youtube](https://leonnoel.com/youtube) helping folks learn to code and explore a new career in tech!